 Even if the patient undergoes a partial thyroidectomy, it is likely that they will need more than just T4 medication.
 This is because the thyroid is a large component of the conversion process of T4 (the storage from of thyroid hormone) into T3 (the active form of thyroid hormone).
 Without adequate T3 in your system, your body can suffer severe thyroid dysfunction and result in an array of symptoms throughout the body.

-Learn more about with without a thyroid here
+Learn more about life without a thyroid.

 The more knowledge you have regarding the thyroid and important procedures like thyroidectomies, the more responsibility you can take for your personal thyroid health.
 Visit the thyroid health section of our blog to learn more.